Tight exponential analysis of universally composable privacy amplification and its applications: Secret key generation without communication

-for $R<H(A|E)$. \end{lem} For example, we consider the following case: ${\cal A}$ equals ${\cal E}$, the set ${\cal A}$ has the module structure, and the conditional distribution $P^{A|E}(a|e)$ has the form $P^A(a-e)$.
-Then, both bounds can be simplified to
+For example, we consider the following case: ${\cal A}$ equals ${\cal E}$, the set ${\cal A}$ has a module structure, (i.e., ${\cal A}$ is an Abelian group) and the conditional distribution $P^{A|E}(a|e)$ has the form $P^A(a-e)$.
+Then, the equality condition for the first inequality holds.
+Since